YijunSu/LBSN_Dataset/README.md

 - Yelp_FGRec: Yelp contains a large number of geotagged businesses (also called POIs) and reviews within several cities.

+- Foursquare_CARec:  We filter users who visited less than 10 POIs in Foursquare dataset and POIs visited by less than 10 users.

+- Yelp_CARec: https://www.yelp.com/dataset.
+We filter users who visited less than 32 POIs in Foursquare dataset and POIs visited by less than 31 users.

 ## Citation

-Please cite our paper if you use the datasets (Foursquare_FGCRec, Gowalla_FGCRec):
+Please cite [our paper FGCRec](./ICC2020_FGCRec.pdf) if you use the datasets (Foursquare_FGCRec, Gowalla_FGCRec):
 ```
 @inproceedings{suicc2020fgcrec,
   title={FGCRec: Fine-Grained Geographical Characteristics Modeling for Point-of-Interest Recommendation},